Skip Navigation Links

 Q: What do you think might be holding you back from making a legacy gift?

 This question acknowledges that estate planning can be an uncomfortable topic, but by framing it in terms of charitable giving, you can help your clients feel more positive about the process.
 Most clients think charitable giving, though, is a much more pleasant topic than discussing the end of their own lives.
 That’s why legacy giving is a topic that can help break the ice and pave the way for the broader, essential conversation about overall estate planning.
-Legacy giving can be a powerful way to make a lasting impact and leave a legacy for generations.
+Legacy giving programs can be a powerful way to make a lasting impact and create a legacy that will last for generations.

-Q: Are there any specific considerations or concerns you have about making a legacy gift?
+Q: Are there any specific considerations or concerns you have about making a legacy gift or the planning process?

 This question shows that you’re aware of the complexities involved in making a legacy gift.
 By highlighting the importance of flexibility and being able to revoke or alter the gift if needed, you can help your clients feel more confident in their decisions.